Updated: 11/15/2023 | Camera Bag Equipment

 This Manfrotto compact tripod is hands down the best tripod for light travelers.
 I even have a mobile phone attachment for the tripod for my TikTok and Reel videos.

-We use it to record TikTok videos, take hands-free photos, aerial shots, and even for our zoom calls.
-When we don’t have our Manfrotto compact tripod available, the GorillaPod works just as great.
+We use it to record our Reels and TikTok videos, take hands-free photos, and even selfies.
+When we don’t have our Manfrotto compact tripod available, the JOBY Handypod works just as great.

 #3 Gorillapod Magnetic